steledama/lac/README.md

 ## What has been done and what still needs to be done (in development)

 There is currently a working system based on windows batch.
-The intentions are to translate the project into an electron app and share the solution in order to be available for anyone who intends to use it and improve with the open source model.
+The intentions are to translate the project into a web app and share the solution in order to be available for anyone who intends to use it and improve with the open source model.

 ## Lac agent requirements

-A working zabbix server with version 5.4
+A working zabbix server with version 5.4 or higher
-The agent is developed with electron and will run on Windows, Mac and Linux systems
+The agent is developed as a web app but the installer is ment to be used with a windows operating system

 ## Getting started with Lac agent